 My whole life, I’ve been exploring creative arts.
 First I drew comics, and then in middle school, I learned broadcasting and how to produce and edit videos, and now I’m taking the next step in Freestyle and learning everything about film-making I can.
 Actually, I’m trying to learn everything I can about storytelling, in my writing and my comics and now in my film work.

-In my film class, as well as my other classes in Freestyle, I’ve been forced to think contradictory to what I’ve been comfortable with my whole life.
-I’m used to literal, narrative filmmaking, which is what makes things like avant-garde and documentary films so challenging for me.
-I’ve become used to analytical and narrative writing, but I’ve been forced to grapple with abstract themes in poetry and a mix of academic and creative writing for documentary production.
+I think the best thing about my film class, and my other Freestyle classes, is that I’ve been challenged to think outside of what I know and feel comfortable with in terms of written and visual expression.
+I’m used to literal, narrative filmmaking, which makes things like avant-garde and documentary films really difficult for me.
+I’ve worked on my analytical and narrative writing skills a lot, and now I’ve been grappling with abstract themes in poetry and doing a mix of academic and creative writing for documentary production.

 I also started doing weightlifting in high school (I am not really an athlete) and I’m starting to think of creative arts like I do about setting personal best goals in weightlifting: with each challenge, I discover something I can do that I could never do before.
 There’s a lot of failure, frustration, and head-scratching along the way.
 There’s also collaboration, friendship, and learning about being a leader AND a contributor.

 I get the most inspiration from classic and modern films.
 I’m still working on my list of classic movies to watch, but so far my favorite ones I’ve watched are Big, The Sting, and Rocky.
 I also continue to watch new movies, some of my favorites from the last few years include Creed, Arrival, and Get Out.
 I am a huge fan of the Marvel Cinematic Universe, especially the Guardians of the Galaxy and Captain America movies.
 I look to these movies for inspiration on artistic angles and creative story building, things I always need to improve.